MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 To add a provider for order intake, follow these steps.

 1. Go to **Providers \> Catalog** and select **Add Provider** on the **IOMLabOrderIntakeProvider** tile.
 1. Under the **Connections** section, select **Microsoft Dataverse** to navigate to the **IOM Provider Connection Reference** form.
-1. Very similar to how platform connection references are set up, we need to set up connection reference to corresponding Power Automate connections created in previous steps.
+Similar to how platform connection references were set up, you'll need to set up connection references to corresponding Power Automate connections created in previous steps.
-1. Copy the connection URL from the Dataverse Power Automate connection and paste it into the **Connection URL** field.
 1. On the **IOM Provider Connection Reference** form:
+    1. Copy the connection URL from the Dataverse Power Automate connection details page and paste it into the **Connection URL** field.
     1. Select **Save**.
     1. Select **Activate**.
-    1. Select **Save and close**.
+    1. Select **Save & close**.
-1. Under the **Connections** section on the Intelligent Order Management provider form, select **Outlook.com**.
+1. On the **IOM provider** form, under the **Connections** section select **Outlook.com**.
+1. On the **IOM Provider Connection Reference** form:
     1. Copy the Outlook.com connection URL from the corresponding Power Automate connection details page and paste it into the **Connection URL** field.
-1. On the **IOM Provider Connection Reference** form:
     1. Select **Save**.
     1. Select **Activate**.
-    1. Select **Save and close**.
+    1. Select **Save & close**.
-1. On the Intelligent Order Management provider form, select **Activate**.
+1. On the **IOM provider** form, select **Activate**.
 This action deploys the Power Automate flow that processes the incoming email with order attachment.

 ## Add provider for fulfillment